RoosInst/Dione/README.md

 * Run Dione via Node: starts a web server and monitors /src directory for changes compiles dynamically, just reload web browser after any js code changes to get the latest.
     `npm run dev`

 * To launch rtalkDistribution, run the platform specific launch script from a terminal.
-Win: 'Start.bat', OSX: 'StartOsX.sh' `~/Dione/rtalkDistribution/startOsx`
+Win: `Start.bat`, OSX: `StartOsX.sh` `~/Dione/rtalkDistribution/startOsx`

 * After the Console window displays, open any browser to "http://localhost:8080".  (port configured in /server.js)